fabric

 Step 1: Create a Directory

 Create a new directory for the new microservice.
-If you expect the solution to have a large number of microservice, you might want to create a nested structure.
-Lowercase directory names are recommended.
+If you expect the solution to have a large number of microservices, you might want to create a nested structure.
+Use only the lowercase letters a through z for the name of the directory.

 Step 2: Initialize the Code Generator

-Create mydomain/myservice/doc.go with the go:generate instruction that will run the code generator.
-It is recommended to echo the name of the directory for the name of the package.
+Create doc.go with the go:generate directive that will run the code generator.
+Set the name of the package to be the same as the name of the directory.

 //go:generate go run github.com/microbus-io/fabric/codegen